Christian-2003/password-vault/docs/development/Autofill Caching Strategy.md

 If no password or username is available with an account, the respective column is simply left empty.
 The name of the entry must always be set.

 ###### Invalidation Cache
 The `InvalidationCache` stores the _UUID_ of each entry that has been changed by the user and is no longer valid.
+The invalidation cache is stored in _autofill_invalidation.cache_ within the internal app storage.

 The invalidation cache looks as follows:
 ```csv